Presenting higher stacks as simplicial schemes: Deformations of derived Artin stacks

 lift closed immersions (so are pro-smooth), and that the latching maps

 are closed immersions.
 Using the fact that deformations of pro-smooth morphisms of affine schemes are unobstructed and unique, we may inductively construct a lift

-in the category of simplicial hemi-cosimplicial affine schemes, with $\tilde{f}$ $\bI$-Reedy fibrant, and note that this lift is unique up to isomorphism.
-It therefore remains only to understand how the operation $\pd^{n+1}$ on $X^n$ can deform.
+in the category of simplicial almost cosimplicial affine schemes, with $\tilde{f}$ $\bI$-Reedy fibrant, and note that this lift is unique up to isomorphism.
+It therefore remains only to understand how the operation $\pd^0$ on $X$ can deform.